Employer of Record in Bolivia

 Pension in Bolivia

-Irrespective of personal savings, all resident citizens of Bolivia aged 60 and older are covered by the Renta Dignidad, or Dignity Pension Programme (RDP), receiving monthly payments of 193.65 BOB.
+Irrespective of personal savings, all resident citizens of Bolivia aged 60 and older are covered by the Renta Dignidad, or Dignity Pension Programme (RDP), receiving monthly payments of 350 BOB, or 300 BOB for those receiving another pension.

 Info Icon